jpulec/django-protractor/README.rst

 Django Protractor
 =====

-Easily integrate your protractor tests in your django project.
+Easily integrate your protractor tests in your django project, and get a fresh test database with every run.

 Quick Start
 -----------